Thanks for visiting with us online. Spend some time looking around the site.

 Every Sunday is food collection for Food Pantry.
 Our food pantry is running short on items for families in need.

-Join us in September as we continue with lesson 8 of the Story series.
+Join us as we continue with the Story series.
 All 3 services will be participating.

 "THE GREATEST STORY EVER TOLD"